centiservice/matssocket/matssocket-client-javascript/README.md

 ## Layout

 There are two sub modules: `client` and `tests`.
-The `client` module contains the actual MatsSocket client code in the ' lib' directory, coded as EcmaScript Modules (ESM) - and its build step creates EMD and UMD bundles, both full and minified.
+The `client` module contains the actual MatsSocket client code in the ' lib' directory, coded as EcmaScript Modules (ESM) - and its build step creates ESM and UMD bundles, both full and minified.
 The `tests` module contains the unit and integration tests in the 'src' directory.
 The tests are run "raw", only depending on the actual JS files, but also bundled up in EMD and UMD bundles and run.
 This is to ensure that the bundled UMD client works as expected.